cartographer-project/cartographer/README.rst

 =======

-`Cartographer`_ is a system that provides real-time simultaneous localization and mapping `SLAM`_ across multiple platforms and sensor configurations.
+`Cartographer`_ is a system that provides real-time simultaneous localization and mapping `SLAM`_ in 2D and 3D across multiple platforms and sensor configurations.

 |video|